 “Well,” he saw that the minibus was about to leave and got back to my first question, “It’s really near here,” he pointed the street in front of us, “Just go this way and turn left at that big building,” he pointed it out, “And you’ll be there!”

 “Thank you very much,” I smiled, “It was nice, the tour.”

-Then I made my way up that street and left, and to my great surprise the Davidka Square was right in front of me.
+Then I made my way up that street and left, and to my great surprise, the Davidka Square was right in front of me.
 A three minutes’ walk from the Market!
-The Abraham Hostel stands right on the Davidka Square, in a huge building that once belonged to the city council.
+The Abraham Hostel stands right on Davidka Square, in a huge building that once belonged to the city council.

 My room was on the third floor.
 I took the elevator.
 When the doors opened, I went down the hall to my room, turned the key in the lock, came in and shut the door after me.
 I turned on the boiler, waited about 15 minutes, had a warm shower and hurried to bed.

 The next morning, I woke up quite early and made my way to the first floor.
 This is where the lounge is and where they serve breakfast.
 The dining room was very crowded.
 It seems like Abraham Hostel is very popular.
 The staff had to open some more tables that were hidden in the corner of the room.